rekoriku/intune_auto/README.md

 # intune_auto

 AUTO.bat = Save serial and hash to usb for use in intune <br>
-aktivoi.bat = get windows activation key to the clipboard for easier activation
+aktivoi.bat = Fetch windows activation key to the clipboard for easier activation